 -Don’t expect success in one day.
 New habits generally take three weeks to adjust to.
-A child who has a very difficult time if denied the option of “plugging in” 24/7, is probably most in need of scaling back, or eliminating screen time.
+A child who has a very difficult time if denied the option of “plugging in” 24/7, is probably most in need of scaling back, or perhaps eliminating screen time.
 When children realize that parents will follow through, they will adapt to the new routine.
-Boredom will spawn creativity and a child who can self-entertain.
-In the end, you will have a child who will never be bored!
+Boredom will spawn creativity.
+In the end, you may have a child who will never be bored!
 What extraordinary things will they do instead?
 Read?
 Write?
 Play music?
 Paint?
 Draw?
 Ride a bike?
 Invite friends over?
 Help with dinner or work in the garden?

 -Lead by example.
 Create screen-free days or “no drive” days or no-answering email or phone days.
 Initiate a family walk after dinner or on Saturdays.
 Recognize the possibility that screen addiction can happen to someone of any age.

 -Recognize the value of talking, walking, singing, dancing, pointing out objects and concepts as your child comes across them.
 No electronic device will do more to prepare your child for academics than you reading and talking to them.

 Optimism About the Future

 -The medical community has begun to take on the task of dealing with the addiction of video gaming.
 More attention to negative screen-time is certainly possible.

 -The pendulum is swinging back.
 Play Summit, Free-Range Parenting, National Screen-free Week, etc., encompass a recognition that children need desperately to play instead of watch.